mayadata-io/specs/README.md

 Effective tooling that caters to discovery (*i.e. a generic requirement*) & configuration (*i.e. a business/service specific requirement*) are the steps in the right direction.
 These can be termed as mere *baby steps* to the world of managing applications in cloud.
-Much more needs to be done and iterated by augmenting various other features that are a necessity when dynamics of applications have change.
+Much more needs to be done and iterated by augmenting various other features that are a necessity when dynamics of applications have changed.

 Refer the [link](https://github.com/openebs/Control-Plane/blob/master/How%20to%20choose%20one.md) that helps you to choose one catering to your needs.